HAWE | Nov 2023 - Apr 2025

 Prototyping to build trust

-I translated early ideas from stakeholders into low-fidelity wireframes and quick prototypes.
+I translated early ideas from stakeholders into quick prototypes.
+The third one worked.
 The project took off and became a springboard for cross-functional collaboration.

 This momentum helped me get looped into technical conversations and introduced me to engineers from digitalization team, who could help build the tool.
 This was a direct result of trust earned by solving real problems and showing how UX could unlock real value.